anoopvijayan-9074000912/anoopvijayan-9895.github.io/event-backend/README.md

 4. My sql workbench

-    For running backend use command - npm run dev.
+    For running backend use command in terminal - npm run dev.